jayaemekar/systemdesign/docs/DesigningFacebookMessenger.md

 </p>

-**Design Summary:** Clients will open a connection to the chat server to send a message; the server will then pass it to the requested user.
-All the active users will keep a connection open with the server to receive messages.
-Whenever a new message arrives, the chat server will push it to the receiving user on the long poll request.
-Messages can be stored in HBase, which supports quick small updates, and range based searches.
-The servers can broadcast the online status of a user to other relevant users.
-Clients can pull status updates for users who are visible in the client’s viewport on a less frequent basis.
+**Design Summary:**

+- Clients will establish a connection with the chat server in order to deliver a message, which the server will then forward to the appropriate user.
+- To receive messages, all active users will maintain a connection with the server.
+On the lengthy poll request, the chat server will push new messages to the receiving user whenever a new message arrives.
+- HBase, which offers speedy tiny updates and range-based searches, can be used to store messages.
+The servers can advertise a user's online status to other users who are interested.
+- Clients can get fewer frequent status updates for people who are visible in the client's viewport.

-## 6. Data partitioning
+### Data partitioning
-Since we will be storing a lot of data (3.6PB for five years), we need to distribute it onto multiple database servers.
-What will be our partitioning scheme?
+We'll need to divide the data over numerous database servers because we'll be storing a lot of it (3.6PB for five years).
+What is our plan for partitioning?

-**Partitioning based on UserID:** Let’s assume we partition based on the hash of the UserID so that we can keep all messages of a user on the same database.
-If one DB shard is 4TB, we will have “3.6PB/4TB ~= 900” shards for five years.
-For simplicity, let’s assume we keep 1K shards.
-So we will find the shard number by “hash(UserID) % 1000” and then store/retrieve the data from there.
-This partitioning scheme will also be very quick to fetch chat history for any user.
+**Partitioning based on UserID:**
+- Let's pretend we split based on the UserID hash so we can keep all of a user's messages in the same database.
+We'll have "3.6PB/4TB = 900" shards for five years if each DB shard is 4TB.

-In the beginning, we can start with fewer database servers with multiple shards residing on one physical server.
-Since we can have multiple database instances on a server, we can easily store multiple partitions on a single server.
-Our hash function needs to understand this logical partitioning scheme so that it can map multiple logical partitions on one physical server.
+- Let's assume we maintain 1K shards for the sake of simplicity.
+- So we'll use "hash(UserID) percent 1000" to obtain the shard number, and then store/retrieve the data from there.
+This segmentation approach will also make retrieving conversation history for any user very quick.
+- We can start with fewer database servers and several shards on a single physical server in the beginning.
+- We can simply store several partitions on a single server because we may have multiple database instances on it.
+- To map many logical partitions on one physical server, our hash function must grasp this logical partitioning scheme.

-Since we will store an unlimited history of messages, we can start with a big number of logical partitions, which will be mapped to fewer physical servers, and as our storage demand increases, we can add more physical servers to distribute our logical partitions.
+- We can start with a large number of logical partitions that are mapped to fewer physical servers because we will keep an indefinite history of messages, and as our storage requirement grows, we can add more physical servers to disperse our logical partitions.

-**Partitioning based on MessageID:** If we store different messages of a user on separate database shards, fetching a range of messages of a chat would be very slow, so we should not adopt this scheme.
+**Partitioning based on MessageID:**

+We should not utilize this technique since getting a range of messages from a chat would be exceedingly sluggish if we store different messages of a user on various database shards.

-## 7. Cache
+### Cache
-We can cache a few recent messages (say last 15) in a few recent conversations that are visible in a user’s viewport (say last 5).
-Since we decided to store all of the user’s messages on one shard, the cache for a user should entirely reside on one machine too.
+We can cache a subset of recent messages (say, the last 15) in a subset of recent conversations displayed in a user's viewport (say last 5).
+Because we choose to store all of a user's communications on a single shard, the user's cache should also be on a single machine.

-## 8. Load balancing
+### Load balancing
-We will need a load balancer in front of our chat servers; that can map each UserID to a server that holds the connection for the user and then direct the request to that server.
-Similarly, we would need a load balancer for our cache servers.
+In front of our chat servers, we'll need a load balancer that can map each UserID to a server that has the user's connection and then divert requests to that server.
+A load balancer would also be required for our caching servers.

-## 9. Fault tolerance and Replication
+### Fault tolerance and Replication
-What will happen when a chat server fails?
-Our chat servers are holding connections with the users.
-If a server goes down, should we devise a mechanism to transfer those connections to some other server?
-It’s extremely hard to failover TCP connections to other servers; an easier approach can be to have clients automatically reconnect if the connection is lost.
+- What happens if a chat server goes down?
+Our chat servers are maintaining user connections.
+Should we create a system to transfer connections to another server if one goes down?
+- It's difficult to failover TCP connections to different servers; a simpler solution is to have clients reconnect automatically if the connection is lost.

-Should we store multiple copies of user messages?
-We cannot have only one copy of the user’s data, because if the server holding the data crashes or is down permanently, we don’t have any mechanism to recover that data.
-For this, either we have to store multiple copies of the data on different servers or use techniques like Reed-Solomon encoding to distribute and replicate it.
+- Should several copies of user messages be kept?
+- We can't have only one copy of a user's data since we won't be able to restore it if the server that has it crashes or goes down permanently.
+- We can either store several copies of the data on various servers or distribute and replicate it using techniques like Reed-Solomon encoding.

-## 10. Extended Requirements
+### Extended Requirements
 **a.
 Group chat**

-We can have separate group-chat objects in our system that can be stored on the chat servers.
-A group-chat object is identified by GroupChatID and will also maintain a list of people who are part of that chat.
-Our load balancer can direct each group chat message based on GroupChatID and the server handling that group chat can iterate through all the users of the chat to find the server handling the connection of each user to deliver the message.
+- Separate group-chat objects can be created in our system and saved on the chat servers.
+- GroupChatID is used to identify a group-chat object, which also keeps track of who is in the conversation.
+Our load balancer can send each group chat message to the server that handles that group chat based on GroupChatID, and the server that handles that group chat can iterate over all of the users in the chat to determine the server that handles each user's connection to deliver the message.

-In databases, we can store all the group chats in a separate table partitioned based on GroupChatID.
+All group conversations can be stored in a distinct table partitioned by GroupChatID in databases.

 **b.
 Push notifications**

-In our current design, users can only send messages to active users and if the receiving user is offline, we send a failure to the sending user.
-Push notifications will enable our system to send messages to offline users.
+- Users can only send messages to active users in our present architecture, and if the receiving user is offline, we transmit a failure to the sending user.
+- Our system will be able to send messages to people who are not online thanks to push notifications.

-For Push notifications, each user can opt-in from their device (or a web browser) to get notifications whenever there is a new message or event.
-Each manufacturer maintains a set of servers that handles pushing these notifications to the user.
+- Each user can opt-in to receive push notifications from their device (or a web browser) whenever a new message or event is received.
+- Each manufacturer has its own set of servers that handle the distribution of these notifications to users.

-To have push notifications in our system, we would need to set up a Notification server, which will take the messages for offline users and send them to the manufacture’s push notification server, which will then send them to the user’s device.
+- To implement push notifications, we'll need to build up a Notification server that will collect messages for offline users and transmit them to the manufacturer's push notification server, which will then send them to the user's device.